 For a list of currently supported TAGS key-value table information, please refer to the corresponding chapter in the documentation of the CactusDoc arrangement.
-(Section B2.5 on page B17 explains how to build this documentation).

 - The (optional) block following the group declaration line, contains a list of variables contained in the group.
 All variables in a group have the same data type, variable type, dimension and distribution.
 The list can be separated by spaces, commas, or new lines.
 The variable names must be unique within the scope of the thorn.
 A variable can only be a member of one group.
 The block must be delimited by brackets on new lines.
 If no block is given after a group declaration line, a variable with the same name as the group is created.
 Apart from this case, a group name cannot be the same as the name of any variable seen by this thorn. - An optional description of the group can be given on the last line.
 If the variable block is omitted, this description can be given at the end of the declaration line.